-Fluoride is a compound of Fluorine (F), the 13th most abundant element in the earth’s crust which derives its name from the Latin word “fluere”, which means, “to flow”.
+Fluoride is a compound of Fluorine (F), the 13th most abundant element in the earth’s crust, which derives its name from the Latin word “fluere”, which means “to flow”.

-A negatively charged Fluorine atom is known as Fluoride and can exist as several different compounds including Calcium Fluoride and Sodium Fluoride.
+A negatively charged Fluorine atom is known as Fluoride and can exist as several different compounds, including Calcium Fluoride and Sodium Fluoride.

-Fluoride exists naturally in surface water in varying levels depending on the region but usually doesn’t exceed concentrations of 0.3 ppm.
+Fluoride exists naturally in surface water at varying levels depending on the region but usually doesn’t exceed concentrations of 0.3 ppm.
 Concentrations are much higher in groundwater and certainly in ocean water which can reach levels of up to 1.0 ppm.

 As water moves through rocks and sediment, fluoride is collected and dispersed throughout various water sources on the earth.
-Regions including Pakistan, China, and Sri Lanka can typically have higher concentrations of naturally occurring fluoride in the groundwater than in the United States.
-However, historically, certain instances such as in Colorado in the early 1900s proved to have extremely high concentrations of fluoride in the groundwater supply ranging from 2 to 13.7 ppm.
+Regions, including Pakistan, China, and Sri Lanka, can typically have higher concentrations of naturally occurring fluoride in the groundwater than in the United States.
+However, historically, certain instances, such as in Colorado in the early 1900s, proved to have extremely high concentrations of fluoride in the groundwater supply ranging from 2 to 13.7 ppm.